Rynchodon/SpaceEngineersPluginLoader/Readme.txt

 Left click on properties
 Left click on "SET LAUNCH OPTIONS..."
 If the text box is not empty, leave a space
-Add "-plugin PluginLoader.dll" without the quotes
-Left click "OK"
+Add "-plugin ..\SpaceEngineersPluginLoader\PluginLoader.dll", without the quotes Left click "OK"
 Left click "CLOSE"